In-dapp Payments on Flow

 This section will highlight the considerations you should make when implementing payments for direct sales and peer-to-peer sales.

-Many of the payment providers that support FUSD also support FLOW, including well-trusted cryptocurrency exchanges.
+Many of the payment providers support FLOW, including well-trusted cryptocurrency exchanges.

 However, FLOW isn’t always well-suited for day-to-day user payments due to its price volatility, much like any cryptocurrency.

-Dapp Custody Gotcha: just as in the case of FUSD, custodial dapps that allow their users to hold FLOW will need to comply with any necessary regulations regarding cryptocurrency asset custody.
+Dapp Custody Gotcha: custodial dapps that allow their users to hold FLOW will need to comply with any necessary regulations regarding cryptocurrency asset custody.
 Consult your legal counsel.